astral-sh/uv/docs/configuration/environment.md

 # Environment variables

-uv accepts the following command-line arguments as environment variables:
+uv respects the following environment variables:

+- `UV_DEFAULT_INDEX`: Equivalent to the `--default-index` command-line argument.
+If set, uv will use this URL as the default index when searching for packages.
 - `UV_INDEX`: Equivalent to the `--index` command-line argument.
 If set, uv will use this space-separated list of URLs as additional indexes when searching for packages.
-- `UV_DEFAULT_INDEX`: Equivalent to the `--default-index` command-line argument.
-If set, uv will use this URL as the default index when searching for packages.
 - `UV_INDEX_URL`: Equivalent to the `--index-url` command-line argument.
 If set, uv will use this URL as the default index when searching for packages.
   (Deprecated: use `UV_DEFAULT_INDEX` instead.)
 - `UV_EXTRA_INDEX_URL`: Equivalent to the `--extra-index-url` command-line argument.
 If set, uv will use this space-separated list of URLs as additional indexes when searching for packages.
   (Deprecated: use `UV_INDEX` instead.)